prince-amponsah/prince-amponsah/README.md

 ### About Me:

-With over 8 years of IT experience, I have a diverse background in Cloud Engineering, technical project management, website development, and technical support.
-Currently freelancing as a Cloud and SRE Engineer, I’m building projects using Python, Docker, AWS, Kubernetes, CI/CD with GitHub Actions, and Terraform.
-I’m driven by a passion for learning and excel in fast-paced, collaborative environments.
-My customer-focused experience, paired with strong technical skills, allows me to quickly adapt and contribute to cross-functional teams.
-I am actively seeking opportunities to leverage my expertise in Cloud, DevOps, and SRE.
+With 8+ years of IT experience, I bring a diverse background in Cloud Engineering, DevOps, SRE, technical project management, and website development.
+Currently freelancing as a Cloud & SRE Engineer, I specialize in Python, Docker, AWS, Kubernetes, CI/CD with GitHub Actions, and Terraform.
-📂 Check out my repositories as I build and contribute to projects in cloud technologies and DevOps tools.

-### Currently, I'm working on multiple projects involving: ###
+I'm passionate about building scalable cloud solutions, automating infrastructure, and enhancing system reliability.
+My ability to adapt quickly and collaborate in fast-paced environments makes me a valuable asset to cross-functional teams.

+### 🔧 What I’m Working On: ###

-- Linux Administration
+- Linux Administration 🖥️
-- Iac with Terraform
+- Infrastructure as Code (IaC) with Terraform ⚙️
-- Architecting Cloud Solutions on AWS
+- Cloud Architecture & Automation on AWS ☁️
-- Programming/Scripting with Python and Bash
+- Scripting & Development with Python & Bash 🐍
-- Api Development With FastApi
+- API Development with FastAPI 🔗
-- Containerization with Docker
+- Containerization with Docker 🐳
-- Orchestration with Kubernetes
+- Kubernetes Orchestration 🚢
-- CI/CD with GitHub Actions
+- CI/CD Pipelines with GitHub Actions 🔄

-### - 👯 I’m open to job roles related to Technical Support, Cloud, DevOps, Platform and SRE Engineering.
+### - 💡 I'm open to roles in: Cloud, DevOps, Platform, SRE, and Technical Support Engineering.
+## 📂 Check out my repositories to see my contributions and projects in Cloud & DevOps technologies!
+Let’s build something awesome together! 🚀

 ## - 📫 How to reach me: <a href="mailto:princekwes@gmail.com">princekwes@gmail.com</a>
 - 😄 Pronouns: He/Him